ofiwg/libfabric/man/fi_eq.3.md

   returned event will indicate the operation that has completed, and the fid will reference the fabric descriptor associated with the event.
-For memory registration, this will be an FI_MR_COMPLETE event and the fid_mr, address resolution will reference an FI_AV_COMPLETE event and fid_av, and CM events will refer to a FI_CONNECTED event and fid_ep.
+For memory registration, this will be an FI_MR_COMPLETE event and the fid_mr; address resolution will reference an FI_AV_COMPLETE event and fid_av.
 The context field will be set to the context specified as part of the operation, if available, otherwise the context will be associated with the fabric descriptor.

-*Connection Request Notification*
+*Connection Notification*
-: Connection requests are unsolicited notifications that a remote endpoint wishes to establish a new connection to a listening passive endpoint.
-Connection requests are reported using `struct fi_eq_cm_entry`:
+: Connection notifications are connection management notifications used to setup or teardown connections between endpoints.
+There are three connection notification events: FI_CONNREQ, FI_CONNECTED, and FI_SHUTDOWN.
+Connection notifications are reported using `struct fi_eq_cm_entry`:

 {% highlight c %}